skryshtafovych/CustomHomeGarage/README.md

 - DHT11 Temp/Humidity Sensor attached pin 4
 ## TO-DO

+- Add Timer to Loop to be able to set Specific Time For Certain Firebase Updates that change Often but stay at same equilibrium
 - Will add Android app Part And simple none extensible security.